Struggling to find a good way to send data from WordPress into Google Sheets? Your search is over!

 Now just map the fields of your form to the sheet headers you want to populate:

 You’ll see that Zapier is using the field data from when you submitted the form preview above to learn which field is which.
-In this demo, each field was filled in with the word “test”.
 When you continue, this test data will be sent through to your spreadsheet to confirm the connection!

 One of the most beautiful things about WordPress is being able to take the stock experience and make it truly your own.
 Thousands on thousands of plugins offer nearly limitless integration to products and services produced by people all over the world.